git-moss/ProjectConverter/README.md

 ### Tracks

 * Folder structure
-* Track type - midi and audio, aux if it has receives
+* Track type - MIDI and audio, AUX if it has receives
 * Active state - Reaper has no active state for tracks, instead the track controls are set to locked and all plugins of the track are set to offline.
 * Number of audio channels
 * Volume